yaswant2403/cs225final_project/README.md

 Team Contract, Proposal & Weekly Logs can be found in `documents/`
 The Dataset is stored as csv files are stored in `data/`
 The Tests are stored in `tests/`
-Our source code files are stored in `src/`
+The source code files are stored in `src/`